Learn more about card lists

 - One card, one concept – Don’t try to group together more than one idea on a single card.

-- Limit content – The purpose of a card is to quickly inform the user whether they’ve found the information they seek, not to actually provide them with all that info.
+- Limit content – The purpose of a card layout design is to quickly inform the user whether they’ve found the information they seek, not to actually provide them with all that info.
 The card is merely a portal and the full lowdown should be viewable elsewhere.

 - Prioritize images – Cards are intended to increase speed of comprehension, and images are uniquely suited to this purpose.